CHAPTER 6

 (f) Performance Bonds.
 The Purchasing Manager shall have authority to require a performance bond before entering a contract in such amount as it shall find reasonably necessary to protect the best interests of the City.
 If a performance bond is required, then the form and amount of the bond shall be described in the notice inviting bids.

 (g) Bid Submission and Opening.
 Sealed bids shall be submitted to the City Clerk and shall be opened publicly by the Purchasing Manager or designee in the presence of one (1) or more witnesses at the time and place designated in the invitation to bid.
 No bid shall be considered which has not been received at the place, and at or prior to the time, stated in the invitation for bids.
 No bid shall be considered which is transmitted by electronic facsimile or electronic mail, unless specifically authorized in the bid.
 The amount of each bid, the name of each bidder, and such other relevant information as the Purchasing Manager deems relevant shall be announced and recorded.
 If no bids are received and subject to the approval of the Purchasing Manager, procurement may proceed without further compliance with competitive bidding requirements.
-After the opening of a sealed or formal bid/proposal, and after the City has identified the awardee, a “notice of intent to award” will be sent to all actual bidders by mail, email, or fax at the option of the City, and all applicable response periods will begin on the date the notice was sent identifying the awardee and including at least the following text: “Protests must comply with the requirements of Carson Municipal Code Sections 2613 and be submitted no later than five business days after the date of this notice.”
+After the opening of a sealed or formal bid/proposal, and after the City has identified the awardee, a “notice of intent to award” will be sent to all actual bidders by mail, email, or fax at the option of the City, and all applicable response periods will begin on the date the notice was sent identifying the awardee and including at least the following text: “Protests must comply with the requirements of Carson Municipal Code Section 2613 and be submitted no later than five business days after the date of this notice.”

 (h) Bid Acceptance and Evaluation.
 Bids shall be evaluated on the requirements set forth in the invitation to bid, and no such criterion shall be used unless set forth in the invitation to bid or in this Chapter.
 Evaluation criteria may include criteria to determine acceptability, including, but not limited to, inspection, testing, quality, workmanship, delivery, and suitability for a particular purpose.
 Criteria that will affect the bid price and be considered in evaluation of a bid shall be objectively measurable if possible, such as discounts, transportation costs, and total or life cycle costs.

 (i) Award to Lowest Responsive and Responsible Bidder.
-Unless bids are rejected as provided in this Chapter, all contracts of the City for the purchase of materials, supplies, equipment, and services of a value equal to or exceeding $25,000, except as otherwise provided in this Chapter, shall be awarded to the lowest responsible and responsive bidder.
+Unless bids are rejected as provided in this Chapter, all contracts of the City for the purchase of materials, supplies, equipment, and services of a value exceeding $75,000, except as otherwise provided in this Chapter, shall be awarded to the lowest responsible and responsive bidder.
 “Lowest responsible and responsive bidder” means the bidder who submits the lowest monetary bid that responds to the terms upon which bids were requested, and who has demonstrated the attribute of trustworthiness, as well as quality, fitness, capacity, and experience to satisfactorily perform the contract.
 To the extent permitted by law, criteria for determining whether a bidder is responsible include, without limitation, all of the following:

 (1) The conformity of the supplies, materials, equipment, or services to the required specifications;